Kangerlussuaq Travel Guide

 For those that prefer other forms of outdoor activity, it is possible to go kayaking on Lake Ferguson or to hire an e-bike (from 2023) to explore Greenland’s longest road system.

-Meanwhile, = marathon runners will want to visit right at the end of Autumn for the Polar Circle Marathon.
+Meanwhile, marathon runners will want to visit at the end of autumn for the Polar Circle Marathon.
 The route for this unique marathon goes over part of the Greenland Ice Sheet before heading back to Kangerlussuaq along the Ice Road.
+A shorter option that is more of a fun run is the Running of the MuskOx in August.

 Another way to explore the Kangerlussuaq area between March and November is to treat yourself to a scenic flight.
 All routes take you over the Ice Sheet and the glacial river valleys, and the pilot flies as low as legally possible to give you the best view of the landscape and wildlife below you.